What is STEM?

 Yes.
 This means two-deep adult leadership for all outings and activities and no one-on-one contact (one adult and one youth alone) in any case.
 All registered adult leaders are required to be currently certified in BSA Youth Protection.
 This means taking Youth Protection training at least every two years, or every year for some councils.
 However, all adults, registered or not, including leaders, parents, mentors, and consultants, are encouraged to take and complete BSA Youth Protection training.

-Can Boy Scouts help teach STEM to Cub Scouts and Venturers guide Boy Scouts?
+Can Scouts help teach STEM to Cub Scouts and Venturers?

 Absolutely.
 That’s a great experience for all involved.
 Just make sure that the teachers are well prepared, have a good plan, and know what to expect.
 Be sure to have adults ready to assist if needed.